In this post, the Matrix English Team shares 7 Must Dos if you want to nail the HSC.

 To enter the exam with the best chance of succeeding, you should create a series of essay plans/outlines that break your essays down into small, manageable chunks.
-For example, a sheet that lists every technique that you use in your Discovery essay provides you with an overview of your evidence, as well as encourages you to adapt these techniques to the question in the exam.
+For example, a sheet that lists every technique that you use in your Common Module essay provides you with an overview of your evidence, as well as encourages you to adapt these techniques to the question in the exam.

 Likewise, a Module A plan that lists potential thesis statements/topic sentences in response to past HSC questions assists in your essay planning and highlights possible flaws in your argumentation.
 Memorising an essay will encourage you to be lazy, and it is likely that you will struggle to improvise during the exam – but if you plan appropriately, you will be successful in your improvisation whilst still utilising the hard work you’ve put in during the year.

-A potential study schedule may have you beginning work by 8.30am (DON’T SLEEP IN – the day will escape from you), doing 45-minute study sessions punctuated by ten minute breaks, having a one-hour lunch break (10 minutes to make lunch, and 50 minutes for an episode of Orange is the New Black), and then continuing study into the afternoon.
+A potential study schedule may have you beginning work by 8.30am (DON’T SLEEP IN – the day will escape from you), doing 45-minute study sessions punctuated by ten minute breaks, having a one-hour lunch break (10 minutes to make lunch, and 50 minutes for an episode of Power), and then continuing study into the afternoon.
 Take an hour and a half for dinner, and another hour break between 9 and 10PM to wind down.
 There’s no point studying and working hard for an entire year, and then not doing well in your exams because you haven’t slept and are overly stressed.

 You might like drawing mind maps of all your content.
 You might like recording yourself speaking your essays and going for walks.
 It’s your HSC, so don’t be afraid to utilise the best ways that you study and learn.
 This also means knowing your weaknesses – if you struggle to write a lot in an exam, practise that.
 If you are stuck on Module B, it will be worth taking a day to go over that topic in detail.
-Personalising your study means that you being mindful of what you need to do, and the best ways to achieve this.
+Personalising your study means that you are being mindful of what you need to do, and the best ways to achieve this.
 Be open to your study schedule being different to your friends – you will have different strengths and weaknesses.

 At the end of the day, the HSC also tests you on your ability to write CLEARLY within a time limit.
 Practise your writing by completing past papers and questions (this also tests your ability to improvise under time pressure).
 Read through these papers afterwards to ensure you are writing clear, concise and readable essays.
 If your marker struggles to read your writing, this will interrupt the flow of your response, and you WILL be marked down.
 You don’t want your 20/20 essay to be a 19/20 because the marker struggled to read it.